lolo23jhon/Chatbot/README.md

 # Chatbot
-Artificial Intelligence chatting bot for replying text messages.
+Artificial Intelligence chatbot using Tensorflow.
 Can be trained to anser a variety of queries based on a their intent classification.